WWE Bad Blood (2024): Main event

 After the match, Reigns and Uso embraced one another as Rhodes returned to the ring.
 After sharing a word with Rhodes, Reigns left the ring with Uso.
 Rhodes was then immediately jumped by the Bloodline, prompting Reigns and Uso to come to Rhodes' aid as they fought off the Bloodline.
 As Rhodes, Reigns, and Uso stood tall in the ring, Reigns returned the Undisputed WWE Championship to Rhodes.
 The Rock then made a surprise appearance and stared down Reigns, Rhodes, and Uso from the entranceway.
-Without saying anything, The Rock counted to three, using John Cena's signature hand gesture and made a throat-slash gesture before leaving.
-The same gestures were later used as Cena turned on Rhodes at Elimination Chamber in March 2025.
+Without saying anything, The Rock counted to three and made a throat-slash gesture before leaving.

 Reception

 The event received generally positive reviews, with the Hell in a Cell match between CM Punk and Drew McIntyre being singled out for praise, and was awarded a 5-star rating by Dave Meltzer, becoming both Punk's third five-star match and his first since his match against John Cena at Money in the Bank, and McIntyre's second ever five-star match each in WWE, as well as the highest-rated match of the event.
 The other matches received the following ratings from Meltzer: the WWE Women's Championship match received 1 3/4 stars (the lowest score of the event), the Damian Priest-Finn Bálor match 3 1/4 stars, the Women's World Championship match 2 stars, and the tag team main event 4 1/4 stars.